wp-plugins/robo-gallery/readme.txt

 = Is it possible to change color of the hovered image in gallery? =

 Yes, you can easily change color of the hovered image in gallery in backend.
 In gallery settings we build-in comfortable color selector which make you able to change color of the gallery interface elements.

+= How to insert text before/after gallery? =

+In our gallery we implemented few additional options which help you to add some text with HTML before/after gallery on your page.
+IN gallery settings you can find pre/post text fields where you can define some description text for the gallery.
+This gallery fields support HTML, so you can customize this text with HTML tags or css styles.

 == Screenshots ==